open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 (inheritance), external references, and conflicts will also be described in these OTEPs.
 See the Roadmap section for a comprehensive list of these OTEPs.

+An example of what the structure and format of a component telemetry schema could look like is provided in this [appendix](#appendix-a---component-telemetry-schema).

 ## Resolved Telemetry Schema

 A Resolved Telemetry Schema is the outcome of the schema resolution process.